AimLight/FizzBuzz-CI-CD/_sources/PartII.rst.txt

    :align: center

-We would like to introduce actions or tests to be performed, before the pull request is ready to be approved, so let's produce code that will be actually checked.
-It will be a solution to the ``FizzBuzz`` problem, see the next chapter :ref:`III.
+We would like to introduce actions or tests to be performed, before the pull request is ready to be approved, so let's provide code that will be actually checked.
+We will consider solving the ``FizzBuzz`` problem, see the next section :ref:`III.
 FizzBuzz`.